 - The lightbox set to display after 30 seconds captured 50 conversions.
 It was only seen by 100 people (because nobody else stayed longer than 30 seconds).

 Which lightbox would you prefer to have on your site?

 Obviously, the answer is lightbox A, because for the same number of traffic (2000 visitors) lightbox A successfully converted 100 more people than lightbox B. Ultimately, it's a higher-performing blend of design and trigger and therefore performs better on the site.

 However, if we tracked impressions only when a form is viewed, Lightbox B would be the clear winner.
 With a conversion rate of 50%, against 10% of Lightbox A, it would be the clear winner in any split test.

 That's why we have to be careful and always count impressions, even if the settings determine that the form isn't displayed (due to a trigger that isn't triggered, or a location that doesn't exist in the given context).

-In short: Settings that determine the display are part of the test, and have to be in order to ensure that the conversion rate gives a meaningful result in the context of maximising visitor signups.
+In short: Settings that determine the display are part of the test and have to be in order to ensure that the conversion rate gives a meaningful result in the context of maximizing visitor signups.